shubcoder/Shubham_Personal_Projects/README.md

 ---

 # PROJECT 1 (2022 FIFA World Cup Qatar web scraping)
   This project involved scraping data from FBref for matches in the 2022 FIFA World Cup to carry out analysis with the aid of a number of charts.
+The following web links were scraped: https://fbref.com/en/comps/1/World-Cup-Stats, https://fbref.com/en/comps/1/schedule/World-Cup-Scores-and-Fixtures

   WCmatches, WCrankings - datasets used